ClassificationMSA/MicroDVI/README.md

 + ### DayTrader
     - DayTrader is an online stock trading system based on the JsP Model 2 architecture, using Java EE, JSF, EJB, and JDBC.
     - https://github.com/WASdev/sample.daytrader7
 ## Project structure
 + ### Ground truths
     - This folder contains the microservice identification results provided by web app experts for the subject web applications.
-    - In the ground truths, each of labels indicates a particural service.
+    - In the ground truths, each of labels indicates a particular service.
     - JPetStore2:
         + 0 (Order service), 1 (Account service), 2 (Cart service), 3 (Catalog service), C (Common component), N/U (Not used)
     - JPetStore6: